ASPLes/turbulence/modules/mod-python/doc/ctx.rst

       Allows to record a turbulence info message (using turbulence msg ()).
 This is sent to the configured log and showed on the console according to the configuration.

+      :param content: The message to record
+      :type  content: String

+   .. method:: msg2 (content)

+      Allows to record a turbulence info message (using turbulence msg2 ()).
+This is sent to the configured log and showed on the console according to the configuration.

-      :param msg: The message to record
+      :param content: The message to record
       :type  content: String

    .. method:: error (content)